-This year we are planning to raise funds through our raffle ticket sales to fund the £10,500-worth of expert repairs needed for the two Bardin globes in the library.
+In 2017 we raised very nearly enough through our raffle ticket sales to fund the £10,500-worth of expert repairs needed for the two Bardin globes in the library.
 They date from around 1800 and one is a terrestrial globe of the world at the time and one is a celestial globe of the stars.

 The Bardin globes are named for their makers; Wright and Bardin being renowned London globe-makers in the late 18th century.
 At the time the globes were made Napoleon was marching across Europe and Captain Cook’s discoveries were becoming more widely known – people were starting to take a much greater interest in their place in the world.

 We don’t currently know for certain when the globes came to Charlecote but it is possible that they were acquired by George Hammond and Mary Elizabeth Lucy for their newly-built library in the 1830s.

 The rotating middle span of each globe has become worn with spinning round.
 The varnish has become brown and darkened and the colours are no longer as vibrant as they would have been.
 Historic repairs have caused more problems with glues and additional layers of varnish causing further splits and staining.
 One of the globes also has an interesting rattle – we think a bag of lead shot inside it for weighting may have split.

 Our conservators’ work

 The globes need to be lifted out of their stands and the varnish removed so that repairs to the structure and paper covering can be made.
 The brass stands need to have uneven lacquer and corrosion removed and new decorative brackets need to be made.
 Then everything needs to be re-assembled.